lizmat/raku-all-modules/MARTIMM/mongo-perl6-driver/README.md

   * send the output to a separate class of which the object of it is in a thread.
 The information is then sent via a channel.
 This way it will always be synchronized (need to check that though).
   * The output to the log should be changed.
 Perhaps files and line numbers are not really needed.
 More something like an error code of a combination of class and line number of \*-message() function.
   * Use macros to get info at the calling point before sending to \*-message().
 This will make the search through the stack unnecessary
+* Use semaphores in Server to get a Socket.
+Use the socket limit as a parameter.
+* Must check for max BSON document size
+* Handle read/write concerns.
+* Handle more options from the mongodb uri
+  * readConcernLevel - defines the level for the read concern.
+  * w - corresponds to w in the class definition.
+  * journal - corresponds to journal in the class definition.
+  * wtimeoutMS - corresponds to wtimeoutMS in the class definition.
+* Take tests from 610 into Control.pm6 for replicaset initialization.

 ## CHANGELOG